Temps and termites are on the rise. Schedule your free inspection today.

 When looking for a nesting site, rats are looking for several key things:

-• Warmth – Rats are looking for some place cozy that will keep them and their babies warm.
+• Warmth – Rats are looking for a cozy place that will keep them and their babies warm.
 They also want to stay dry during rainy and cold seasons, which is why they tend to come indoors during fall and winter months.

 • Easy access to food – Rats are always looking for food and they want it to be close to the nest.
 Rats have terrible eyesight and don’t want to wander too far (although they will if the pickings are sparse).